Will Kimble

 John Keith

-After the passing of Ray Goins, John took over the tenor vocals with Melvin, and did his best to do what was needed for the show.
-He recorded three CD’s and a live video while with Melvin.
-It was during this time that he was afforded the opportunity to hang around with Mr. Monroe, and among his treasured possessions is a personal video of a couple duets he sang with him at Bean Blossom.
-Also, a precious memory of an impromptu set with Mr. Monroe at the Long Hollow Jamboree—Bill sang and insisted that John play the mandolin.
+After the passing of Ray Goins, John took over the tenor vocals to harmonize with Melvin, recording three CDs and a live video.
+During these years, John had the opportunity to hang around with Mr. Monroe…and among his treasured possessions is a personal video of duets they sang together at Bean Blossom.
+Another precious memory happened at Long Hollow Jamboree, when Bill sang and insisted that John play the mandolin.

-Perhaps, the last live music that Bill Monroe ever heard was the Goins Brothers Band standing outside his window at the rehabilitation facility where he spent his last days, playing his songs with John’s Monroe-style mandolin punctuating every line.
+Poignantly, perhaps the last live music that Bill Monroe ever heard was the Goins Brothers Band playing his songs standing outside his window at the rehabilitation facility where he spent his last days, with John’s Monroe-style mandolin punctuating every line.

 Mike Compton, Director